Hughav92/PhD_Thesis_Obsidian_Vault/Publish Pages/Homepage.md

 This site encompasses everything that I am writing as part of the project, from the formal writing of the PhD thesis and article manuscripts to informal memos, notes, reflections, as well as literature overviews and databases, with the goal that this function as a knowledge base that I accumulate over the course of the project.
 In fact, it is a published version of the [Obsidian vault](https://obsidian.md/) that I am using as my main writing tool and is primarily a collection of Markdown pages, with the Markdown source available on [my Github](https://github.com/Hughav92/PhD_Thesis_Obsidian_Vault).
 As a result this site represents a continuously evolving work-in-progress, and will be updated daily over the project period.

 The publishing of the process of writing a PhD thesis is intended to be part of the [Open Science](https://www.openscience.no/en/what-open-science) encouraged by the University of Oslo.
-Although we make our results open through the open publishing of all research results through the University of Oslo's [DUO](https://www.duo.uio.no/) repository and the release of data, analysis source code, and methodologies, the process of conducting research can still remain a bit of a black box.
+Although we make our methods and results open through the open publishing of all research results through the University of Oslo's [DUO](https://www.duo.uio.no/) repository and the release of data, analysis source code, and methodologies through various channels, the process of conducting research can still remain a bit of a black box.
 With this site, I hope to open the process of writing a PhD, at least to a small extent.

 I aim to share as much as I can.
 However, some of the contents of my personal version of this vault contain copyrighted or sensitive material, which may account for several dead links in this site.
 Moreover, any mistakes and errors are my own and I welcome all corrections and general feedback at hughav "at" uio.no.

 The contents of this site that are my own are released under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-This means that you are free to share and adapt the content here, as long as you properly attribute it, do not use it for any commercial purposes, and share any work you do to build upon it under the same license.
+This means that you are free to share and adapt the content here in any way you like, as long as you properly attribute it, do not use it for any commercial purposes, and share any work you do to build upon it under the same license.

 # What I'm Working On